PDM4AR/exercises/docs/06-collisionchecking.md

 #### Step 8: Collision Checking via Safety Certificates

-The aim and all of the assumptions are same as `Step 8`.
+The aim and all the assumptions are the same as in `Step 8`.
 Like the previous steps, the aim is to find the segments of the path in which our circular robot will collide.
 However, in this step you will use a different optimization method called Safety Certificates.
 For environments with small number of obstacles but high number of points to be checked, it provides us an execution time decrease via the approach it uses on collision check.